francescocarlucci/chatgpt-cli/readme.md

 And you are good to invoke it with `python3 app.py`.

-For usability, I like t add an alias to my Mac and invoke it with one command:
+For usability, I like to add an alias to my Mac and invoke it with one command:

 `echo "alias gptcli='python3 path-to/app.py'" >> ~/.zshrc && source ~/.zshrc`